 Outside of the arts, she became a certified Ashtanga yoga instructor, which she practices at Ashtanga yoga P.R.

 1998 | San Juan, P.R.

 Ana (She/Her) is an interdisciplinary artist, with training in drawing, painting, and graphic arts.
 She often works on autobiographical themes that explore concepts of femininity, Caribbean flora, and magical realism through fantasy imagery.

 Ana graduated in 2021 from the Puerto Rico School of Fine Arts and Design (EAPD) with a Bachelor of Fine Arts with a concentration in Painting.
 She has worked as a workshop facilitator as well as an art teacher at the Caguas Creative Workshop School.
 She has participated in multiple collective exhibitions in institutions such as the Ana G. Méndez University (UAGM), the Tourism Company of Puerto Rico, the EAPD, and the "Casa de Cultura" of Josué País García in Santiago de Cuba as part of the Caribbean Festival, dedicated in 2018 to Puerto Rico.

 Gabriela (She/Her) is an artist and illustrator who loves designing characters, experimenting with crafts, and the use of color.
 She excels in painting, drawing, and digital art.
 Currently, she works as a freelance artist and with Colectivo Morivivi.

-From an early age she showed interest in drawing, and she had the opportunity to study at Savannah College of Art and Design.
-She graduated in 2019 with a BFA in Illustration and a minor in Sequential Art and another in Art History.
+From an early age, she showed interest in drawing, and she had the opportunity to study at Savannah College of Art and Design.
+She graduated in 2019 with a BFA in Illustration a minor in Sequential Art and another in Art History.
 Her art was published in various independent anthologies, and she has participated in Puerto Rico Comic Con.

 Zack Ortíz López